progs2002/LinearTransformation/README.md

 <img src = "img/vector.png" alt = "image of vector matrix could not be loaded">

-We mulitply these 2 matrices to get a resultant vector.
+We multiply these 2 matrices to get a resultant vector.

 <img src = "img/calculation.png" alt = "image of calculations could not be loaded">